kalfton/kalfton.github.io/_thoughts/application_of_RL_in_life.md

 "Life is an optimal control problem."

-The professor said the line in an optimal control class.
+Professor Schaettler said the line in the class when he talked about optimal control in economics.

 If life is an the optimal control problem, first of all, we need to define an objective function for it.
 At first glance it may look hard to find an universal objective function for every one, different people have different goals in their life.